-All referrals go to cme@derby.gov.uk or telephone 01332 641448
+All referrals go to this E-mail - cme@oldham.gov.uk

 Children are not removed from the attendance register until confirmed by the Local Authority.

 We are conscious that some individuals are particularly vulnerable, and all absence is followed up immediately for those groups (and reported to Children's Social Care where appropriate).